nicholas-fong/GeoJSON-to-gpx/README.md

 - There is no strictly defined placeholder for elevation in RFC 7946: it says "Altitude or elevation MAY be included as an optional third element".
 Design decision: elevation, if exists, is added as ['geometry']['coordinates'][2]
 - Note that gdal-ogr2ogr adds elevation to ['properties']['ele'].
-- To add elevation to gpx, use code from [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)
+- To add elevation to gpx, use codes from [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)

 ### A simple use case
 Download a city's Open Data database of drinking fountains (e.g. fountains.geojson)